bpmn-miwg/bpmn-miwg-test-suite/README.md

 If the tool under test supports the import and export of BPMN XML files, you can test a roundtrip using the following procedure:

 1. Import the BPMN XML file (*.bpmn) provided with a reference model into the tool, e.g. `A.1.0.bpmn`.
-1. If not already done during an import test, save the grapical representation of the model as it is imported to a file named `<test id>-import.<file type>`, e.g. `A.1.0-import.png`.
+1. If not already done during an import test, save the graphical representation of the model as it is imported to a file named `<test id>-import.<file type>`, e.g. `A.1.0-import.png`.
 You can either do that through an export feature of the tool, e.g. a PNG, JPEG or PDF Export, or by taking a screenshot of the canvas.
 1. Export the model into a BPMN XML file (*.bpmn) named `<test id>-roundtrip.bpmn`, e.g. `A.1.0-roundtrip.bpmn`.
 1. Compare the result with the BPMN XML file (*.bpmn) provided with the reference model, e.g. `A.1.0.bpmn`.
-1. Report your findings in the spreadsheet `BPMN MIWG Test Case Structure.xlsx` by putting either `OK` or `Issues` into the column of the tool.
+1. Report your findings in the spreadsheet `BPMN MIWG Test Case Structure.xlsx` by putting either `OK` or `Issues` into a column labeled with tool name, version and date of test.
-1. [Create new issues](https://github.com/bpmn-miwg/bpmn-miwg-test-suite/issues/new) on GitHub for detailed desciptions of your findings and add the label of the tool you tested.
+1. [Create new issues](https://github.com/bpmn-miwg/bpmn-miwg-test-suite/issues/new) on GitHub for detailed descriptions of your findings and add the [label](https://help.github.com/articles/customizing-issue-labels) of the tool you tested.

 Repeat these steps for all reference models.